The Eaquals Framework for Language Teacher Training and Development is now available in German as well as English and can be downloaded here.

 - to serve as a tool for evaluating and accrediting teacher training courses.

-The TD Framework can also serve as a model for those wishing to develop additional descriptors for more specific areas, such as materials design, teaching young learners, teaching one-to-one lessons, and providing specialised training.
+The Eaquals Framework can also serve as a basis for those wishing to develop additional descriptors for more specific areas, such as the teaching of languages for academic purposes, materials design, teaching young learners, teaching one-to-one lessons, and providing specialised training.